jjloomis/wordpress-basics/working-with-widgets.md

 2. On the right, you’ll see the Widgetized areas for your theme.
 To add a Widget to one of these areas, click the Widget's name.
 3. In the Widget's drop-down list, choose a Widgetized area and click Add Widget.
 5. In the Widgetized area, click the expand button (black arrowhead) to give the Widget a title and/ or tweak its settings (if you're using a social media icons plugin, for example.)
-6. To remove a Widget, expand it in the Widget area and then click the Delete link.
+6. To remove a Widget, expand button in the Widgetized area and then click the Delete link.

 Note: The Widget area does not use a Save or Publish button.
 View your site in the browser to make sure your Widgets are set up and working correctly.